buildingSMART/IFC4.x-IF/tests/TR01/README.md

 ## Test dataset (input)

 The dataset is made of an IFC 2x3 file.
+It contains a section of railway line that have tracks consist of track panels and turnout panels, which are instantiated as IfcElementAssembly.
+Each track panel and turnout panel consists of rails and sleepers.
+Rails and sleepers are all instantiated as IfcBuildingElementProxy, which have the body representation of Brep or SweptSolid.